51st Engineer Combat Battalion (United States)

 From WWII Archives

-The 51st Engineer Combat Battalion, formally 1st Battalion, 51st Engineer Combat Regiment, was an Engineer Combat Battalion of the United States Army during WWII.
+The 51st Engineer Combat Battalion, formally 1st Battalion, 51st Engineer Combat Regiment, was an Engineer Combat Battalion of the United States Army during World War Two.

 Pre-formation